HL7/fhir-specialty-rx/input/pages/human-interaction.md

        iss=htttp://my-ehr.com/fhir
     ```

-  - responds to the app's authorization request in the launch sequence with an OAuth 2.0 access token response that includes the Patient.id and appContext values.
+  - responds to the app's authorization request in the launch sequence with an OAuth 2.0 access token response that includes the `patient` and `__appContext` values.
 For example:

     ```
     {
       access_token:"secret-token-xyz",
       expires-in:"3600",
       patient:"specialty-rx-patient-1",
-      appContext:"launch-context-id-01345005",
+      __appContext:"launch-context-id-01345005",
       ...
     }
     ```